-This meeting is aimed to create a common platform for exposure scientists and public health researchers to share current updates on air pollution research in India and discuss the way forward to set up linkages with studies on health
+This meeting was aimed at creating a common platform for exposure scientists and public health researchers to share current updates on air pollution research in India and discuss the way forward to set up linkages with studies on health.

 NATIONAL HEALTH CONCLAVE 2019: CLIMATE CHANGE AND THE ROLE OF THE HEALTH SECTOR

 The one-day conclave was organized on 23rd March by Centre for Environmental Health, Public Health Foundation of India and Association of Healthcare Providers India.
 The theme of the Conclave centred around health impacts of climate change in India & appropriate risk mitigation & adaptation strategies.
 The consultation was endorsed by the Ministry of Environment, Forest and Climate Change, Government of India and was supported by organisations including Shakti Sustainable Energy Foundation etc.